 Such honors and awards could include inclusion in the Dean’s List, service or academic awards, scholarships, selection for prestigious programs, or any other honor the individual would like to highlight in his/her academic or work activities.

 The Summer Enrichment Program selection process is very competitive.
 Applications that are polished, addresses all requirements, and are completed and submitted on time project a favorable impression.
 To ensure that all supplemental materials arrive on time, applicants should upload everything onto the online application well before the deadline.
 Do not wait until the final hours to complete the application.
-While the application is open until 11:59pm EST on February 15th, there will be no staff in the office after 6 pm if questions arise.

 Contact the Rangel Program staff if you have any questions after reviewing the website.
 We are happy to answer questions by e-mail (firstname.lastname@example.org).